 What are the benefits of Invisalign compared to metal braces?

 When compared to traditional orthodontics, Invisalign aligners provide a more discreet and comfortable way to realign a smile.
-This is because Invisalign aligners are made of a clear plastic that is customized to each patient.
+This is because Invisalign aligners are made of clear plastic that is customized to each patient.
 Patients may also remove their aligners to eat as well as brush and floss their teeth.

 Metal braces have metal brackets that need to be adjusted.
 Sometimes the metal wires can poke into the gums and cause irritation.
 Invisalign aligners are pre-adjusted as each new pair slightly changes the alignment of the teeth.